Modern Languages and Literatures

 LCTR 350: Contemp Latin Amer Lit in English

 (Contemporary Latin American Literature in English.)
 During the twentieth century, the narrative fiction of Latin America exploded onto the international literary scene.
 This course focuses on the precursors of the so-called 'boom' writers (Jorge Luis Borges, Graciliano Ramos) and the boom's major writers (Julio Cortazar, Gabriel Garcia Marquez, Juan Rulfo, Carlos Fuentes, Jorge Amado), as well as its more recent figures (Isabel Allende, Clarice Lispector, Laura Esquivel, Manuel Puig), who take us into the twenty-first century.
 The course includes film adaptations of Latin American fiction.
 Special consideration is given to the aesthetic and historical contexts of these authors and their works.
 Students with a knowledge of Spanish or Portuguese may work with bilingual materials if they so choose.
 No prerequisites.
-(Under the Forester Fundamental Curriculum, this course meets the Humanities and Global Perspectives requirements.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Humanities and Global Perspective.)

 cross listed: SPAN 350, LNAM 350